GorhamHigh School

 3.0 credits*

-Fine Arts (Art and Music)
+Fine Arts (Art or Music)

 1.0 credit